Thrunite TH20 flashlight

 This headlamp works with AA-sized cells.

-In any case, the lack of low voltage protection, and lack of any warning whatsoever concerns me for something whose intended use is directly on my forehead.
+In any case, the lack of low voltage protection and the lack of any warning whatsoever concern me for something whose intended use is directly on my forehead.

 The cell is inserted with the positive terminal into the headlamp.
 Positive goes on the switch end.